titumozammel/operational-silence-framework/README.md

 ---

-# 13. The 5R Decision Logic
+# 14. THE 5R DECISION LOGIC

 ```text
 Does the recurring demand need to exist?